ClickCease

 • Patient identification and demographic information.

-• Accurate diagnosis with coding.
+• Accurate diagnosis with appropriate coding.

-• Comprehensive treatment plan with specifics.
+• Comprehensive treatment plan with specific details.

-• Rationale for medical necessity.
+• Clear rationale for medical necessity.

 • Documentation of progress and outcomes.